 Dollar Cost Average or Lump Sum Investing – Here’s our Take

 The tradeoffs to consider between investing the funds immediately vs over time are many.
-Vanguard recently released a research paper comparing the historical performance of the two methods across three markets, the United States, the United Kingdom and Australia.
-The results proved that a lump sum investing approach outperformed the dollar cost averaging approach approximately two-thirds of the time.
+Vanguard recently released a research paper comparing the historical performance of the two methods across three markets, the United States, the United Kingdom, and Australia.
+The results proved that a lump sum investing approach outperformed the dollar cost-averaging approach approximately two-thirds of the time.

-The research concludes that if you, as the investor, expect market trends to continue, are satisfied with your target asset allocation and comfortable with the risk/return of your portfolio, the wise move is to invest the lump sum immediately.
+The research concludes that if you, as the investor, expect market trends to continue, are satisfied with your target asset allocation, and are comfortable with the risk/return of your portfolio, the wise move is to invest the lump sum immediately.
 This strategy allows you to gain exposure to the markets as soon as possible.
 But, if you are primarily concerned with lowering your downside risk and the potential regret if the market took a downturn after you invested a lump sum, then dollar cost averaging may be best for you.
 However, any emotionally based concerns should be weighed carefully against both the lower expected long-run returns of cash compared with stocks and bonds, and the fact that delaying investment is itself a form of market-timing, something few investors succeed at.

-Figure 1 displays the historical probability of outperformance for lump sum vs dollar cost averaging when the assets are invested into 60% stock/40% bond portfolio in the US.
+Figure 1 displays the historical probability of outperformance for lump sum vs dollar cost averaging when the assets are invested into a 60% stock/40% bond portfolio in the US.

 As you can see, lump sum investing led to higher portfolio values in approximately two-thirds of the periods analyzed, since the average returns of stocks and bonds exceeded that of cash over the full span in each market.
-These results were consistent in both the UK and Australia data analyzed.
+These results were consistent in both the UK and Australian data analyzed.
 If markets are going up, it’s better to put your money to work right away to take full advantage of the market growth.
 The research found that any factors unrelated to market trends had a minimal impact on the results.

 Figure 2 shows the findings were consistent when looking at portfolios that were 100% equities or 100% fixed income during the same time period.

-However, when looking at the risk-adjusted returns, Vanguard concluded that lump sum investing still had a better return and risk adjusted returns, on average.
+However, when looking at the risk-adjusted returns, Vanguard concluded that lump sum investing still had a better return and risk-adjusted returns, on average.